 Browse jobs matched to your rank and certifications on the Seaplify app.

-- New certifications from 1 January 2026 — any PSSR/BST certificate issued on or after this date must include the new harassment content
+- New certifications from 1 January 2026, any PSSR/BST certificate issued on or after this date must include the new harassment content

-- Existing valid PSSR certificates — remain valid for the full five-year period.
+- Existing valid PSSR certificates, remain valid for the full five-year period.
 If your certificate was issued before January 2026 and is still valid, you are not required to retake the course until renewal

-- Certificates due for renewal — when your existing PSSR certificate expires, your renewal training must include the updated module
+- Certificates due for renewal, when your existing PSSR certificate expires, your renewal training must include the updated module

-- Manning agencies and shipowners — from January 2026, they must verify that crew certificates reflect the updated standard before signing on new crew
+- Manning agencies and shipowners, from January 2026, they must verify that crew certificates reflect the updated standard before signing on new crew

-The MCA (UK) has confirmed that existing PSSR certificates remain valid until expiry.
+In addition, the MCA (UK) has confirmed that existing PSSR certificates remain valid until expiry.
 Other flag states and maritime authorities have issued similar guidance.
 Check with your national maritime authority or approved training provider for country-specific implementation timelines.

 How to Get Your Updated STCW PSSR Certificate

-- Book with an IMO-approved training centre — your training provider must be approved by your flag state’s maritime authority (e.g., MCA for UK seafarers, MARINA for Filipino seafarers, DGS for Indian seafarers)
+- Book with an IMO-approved training centre, your training provider must be approved by your flag state’s maritime authority (e.g., MCA for UK seafarers, MARINA for Filipino seafarers, DGS for Indian seafarers)

-- Confirm the course includes 2026 content — ask explicitly whether the PSSR/BST course has been updated to include the harassment and violence prevention module
+- Confirm the course includes 2026 content, ask explicitly whether the PSSR/BST course has been updated to include the harassment and violence prevention module

-- Combine with other BST refreshers — if multiple STCW certificates are due for renewal, combine them in one visit to the training centre
+- Combine with other BST refreshers, if multiple STCW certificates are due for renewal, combine them in one visit to the training centre

-- Keep your certificate copy — always carry a certified copy and keep the original safe; many flag states now accept digital copies in approved formats
+- Keep your certificate copy, always carry a certified copy and keep the original safe; many flag states now accept digital copies in approved formats

 STCW PSSR 2026 and the Broader STCW Framework